Dybondzy/COVID_Data_Analysis/README.md

  (0.0004490797066645125, 'number_moderates'),
  (0.0003891074311076836, 'number_insured')]

--  The COVID19 virus was spread mostly by the agegroup 0 to 17, who recovered quickly.
+-  The COVID19 virus was spread mostly by the age group 0 to 17, who recovered quickly.
 -  The COVID19 virus was spread mostly in areas of dense population.
 -  The COVID19 data recorders, mostly did not find a need to report the race of patients.
 -  The COVID19 virus spread the least among political moderates.